BNNorman/kicad-makePCB/README.md

 *Components can be grouped and manipulated together

-*Supports gloabl and local variables with simple arithmetic
+*Supports global and local variables with simple arithmetic

 *The drawing origin can be moved down from top left to bottom left to be more human friendly